-Based on Swiss environmental law, a buyer of real estate may also be responsible for soil pollution.
+Based on Swiss environmental law, the buyer of real estate may be responsible for any soil pollution if he knew that such environmental contamination existed.
 The law differentiates between the owner and the polluter who actually caused the pollution of the site through his actions.
 In remediation cases where the polluter cannot be called upon to bear the costs, the remediation costs remain with the cantons and may partly remain with the owner of the land.

-Therefore, in asset deals, real estate that is registered in the cadaster of the contaminated sites can only be transferred with the approval of the respective cantonal authority.
+Therefore, real estate that is registered in the cadaster of the contaminated sites can only be transferred with the approval of the respective cantonal authority.
 The authority may ask to secure the potential future costs of remediation.